Synraw/codefinder/README.md

 - Scanning for target specific hooks

 ### Building:
 For the easiest time building this project, use Visual Studio 2017 to open the folder as a cmake project.
-Older versions of visual studio by default support for cmake and this project makes use of a few C++17 features so most older compilers will not build it.
+Older versions of visual studio by default do not support cmake and this project makes use of a few C++17 features so most older compilers will not build it.

 ### Thanks:
 Thanks to [Timboy67678](https://github.com/Timboy67678) and Daax for letting me bounce ideas off them now and then :heart_eyes: